Southwest Airlines warns of quarterly loss after holiday meltdown | Business

 Southwest Airlines warns of quarterly loss after holiday meltdown

-Southwest Airlines Co on Thursday warned of a loss in the current quarter as passengers shunned the carrier in the immediate aftermath of a tech meltdown that forced it to scrap thousands of flights between Christmas and New Year's Eve.
-The forecast heaps more pain on the largest U.S. domestic carrier, which is facing regulatory scrutiny over its flight scheduling and handling of more than 16,700 cancellations that disrupted travel plans for about 2 million customers during a busy holiday season.
+Southwest Airlines Co on Thursday warned of a loss in the current quarter as passengers shunned the carrier in the immediate aftermath of an operational meltdown that forced it to scrap thousands of flights between Christmas and New Year's Eve.
+The forecast heaps more pain on the largest U.S. domestic carrier, which is facing a lawsuit from shareholders and regulatory scrutiny over its flight scheduling and handling of more than 16,700 cancellations that disrupted travel plans for about 2 million customers during a busy holiday season.

 Christopher Raite, senior analyst at research firm Third Bridge, said the carrier has the balance sheet to fund the investments, but it needs to execute its plans.
 He said while a recessionary economic environment tends to make companies de-prioritize spending on technology, Southwest cannot afford to do that.

-Southwest retained its capacity growth forecast for the first quarter, but revised upward estimates for the full year.
-Cowen analyst Helane Becker called the forecast "a cause for future concern," citing the carrier's operational issues in the past.
-The meltdown led to an adjusted loss of $226 million, or 38 cents a share, in the quarter through December, robbing it of the gains from booming holiday travel demand.
+The airline retained its capacity growth forecast for the first quarter, but revised upward estimates for the full year.
+The meltdown led to an adjusted loss of 38 cents a share in the quarter through December, robbing it of the gains from booming holiday travel demand.

 Rival carriers United Airlines and Delta Air Lines American Airlines have all reported higher-than-expected earnings for the quarter.
 Southwest said it suffered a revenue hit of $410 million and saw about a $390 million jump in operating expenses last quarter due to the flight cancellations.